 Eco-friendly flip-flops are those that meet environmental standards of safety and sustainability.
 Producers make regular sandals or flip-flops from materials that are toxic to the environment.

-However, some footwear brands use eco-friendly materials to produce footwear that is suitable for your feet, is safe for the environment, and reduces waste.
+However, some footwear brands use sustainable materials to produce footwear that is suitable for your feet, is safe for the environment, and reduces waste.
 One way to identify the best eco-friendly sandals or flip-flops is to look for those made from biodegradable 100% natural material or recycled plastic.

 The result is biodegradable flip-flops that won't end up washing around our shorelines for an eternity.

-Whereas on the other hand, producers make vegan flip-flops with materials like hemp, cork, sugarcane, natural rubber, and all kinds of recycled rubber, especially recycled car tires.
+On the other hand, producers make vegan flip-flops with materials like hemp, cork, sugarcane, natural rubber, and all kinds of recycled rubber, especially recycled car tires.
 Some innovators are even turning recycled plastic bottles into flip-flops and recycling PET plastic from our shores to help keep them clean.
 No animal product goes into making vegan shoes.

 Furthermore, as flip-flops tend to be at the more affordable end of the market, check for brands making fair trade flip-flops.
-Our best sustainable flip-flops choices come from ethical brands that ensure they look after the people making your shoes alongside the environment.
+Our best sustainable flip-flop choices come from ethical brands that ensure they look after the people making your shoes alongside the environment.

 There are many options for eco-friendly flip-flops available to you.
 You can be as specific as you want with your choice.
-Depending on your personal sustainability choices, you may want a natural rubber flip flop or one made from recycled rubber or other sustainable materials.
+Depending on your personal sustainability choices, you may want a natural rubber flip-flop or one made from recycled rubber or other sustainable materials.
 With proper care, your pair should last for more than one summer.

 Lavers, J.L., Dicks, L., Dicks, M.R. et al. Significant plastic accumulation on the Cocos (Keeling) Islands, Australia.
 Sci Rep 9, 7102 (2019). https://doi.org/10.1038/s41598-019-43375-4